elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

-No identity policy exists, no resource policy exists | No access Identity policy only | Access according to identity policy Resource policy only | Access according to resource policy Both identity and resource policies | UNION of access of identity and resource policies
+No identity policy exists, no resource policy exists | No access Identity policy only | Access according to identity policy Resource policy only | Access according to resource policy Both identity and resource policies | UNION of access of identity and resource policies (except if there's an explicit deny or other edge cases)

 And for access into a different account (known as "cross-account" access):